 The Marriott Bonvoy American Express credit card is linked to the Marriott Bonvoy global hotel chain.
 You’ll receive a 20,000 Marriott Bonvoy point bonus for signing up to the card, so long as you spend £3,000 in the first three months.

-All points earned on the card will go towards a linked Marriott Bonvoy rewards account, and the points can be claimed at any of its 30+ hotel chains in the brand.
-The main ones include Marriott, Westin, Sheraton, Aloft, Edition and many more.
+All points earned on the card will go towards a linked rewards account, and the points can be claimed at more than 6,500 hotels and resorts in 120 countries that are participating in the Marriott Bonvoy scheme.

-Another bonus is that you can exchange your accrued Marriott Bonvoy points to over 40 different airline frequent flyer schemes.
+Another bonus is that you can exchange your accrued points to more than 40 different airline frequent-flyer schemes.
 So if you don’t collect British Airways Avios or Virgin Miles, you can choose another airline that doesn’t offer a credit card in the UK.

 Benefits of the Marriott Bonvoy American Express credit card